The Montefuscos: Cancellation

 The Montefuscos was slated to air opposite the first half-hour of The Waltons on CBS and Barney Miller on ABC.
 It debuted along with Fay and Medical Story on September 4, 1975, just prior to premiere week.
 Three weeks later on September 25, NBC announced that The Montefuscos and Fay would be dropped from its primetime schedule after October 23 because of poor showings in the Nielsen ratings.
 Both shows were the first ones cancelled during the 1975–76 television season.
+Explaining the network's decision on The Montefuscos, Antonowsky said, "It was simply a poor show."

 ABC Television president Fred Pierce spoke out against NBC's swift cancellations, pointing out that the ratings for Barney Miller in its first season were no better than those of The Montefuscos under the similar circumstance of going opposite The Waltons in the same time slot.
 He explained, "Unless a show is absolutely hopeless, a network ought at least try it in another time period before giving up on it, if only out of respect for the people in Hollywood who made large investments of money and time in the programs."